steffenmllr/mqtt-vpn-status/Readme.md

-# Haas VPN Status
+# VPN Status
-    A docker image to check the IP Status and speed test
+    A docker image to check the IP Status does a speed test and reports that to mqqt